valentermz/Test-hidden-quadratic-endomorphisms/README.md

 # Test the hidden relation for quadratic endomorphisms with an invariant line

 Consider a quadratic endomorphism *F* of the complex projective plane having isolated fixed points only.
-The **spectra of fixed points** is the collection of the spectra of the derivative of *F* at each of the fixed points.
+The **spectra of fixed points** is the collection of the spectra of $I - dF$ (the identity matrix minus the derivative of *F*) at each of the fixed points.
 These numbers satisfy certain algebraic relations coming from the holomorphic Lefschetz fixed point theorems, and from the Camacho-Sad and the Baum-Bott index theorems for foliations.
 Other relations on spectra are known to exist but have never been described.

 This repository deals with quadratic endomorphisms having an invariant line.
 In this case there is one more *hidden relation*.